 The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person who has committed an unclassified misdemeanor, and they will usually sentence you to alternatives, which may include probation or community service.Mandatory Minimum Punishments

-For a reliable Pittsburgh Criminal Lawyer, feel free to contact Logue Law.
+For a reliable Criminal Lawyer in the Pittsburgh area, feel free to contact Logue Law.
 Our reputable attorney, Mr. Sean Logue, will do his best to help you as you face the criminal justice system.
 Contact us at 412-276-5890.Details About Pennsylvania Offense Classes and Gravity Scores

 If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.